shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 * *The Role of Embodiment in Intelligent Systems*
 * Lecturer: Fabio Bonsignorio
 * 9:15 Guest lecture by Rachel Armstrong:
-  * KU Leuven, Leuven, Belgium
+  * Department of Architecture, Campus Sint-Lucas, KU Leuven, Ghent/Brussels, Belgium
   * *"A distillation of Life: On Electron Flow, energy, transformational matter & intelligence"*

 ### Lecture 3: Evolution: Cognition from Scratch